Uber and Lyft should electrify their fleets—before cities make them do it anyway

 Recently, Los Angeles Mayor Eric Garcetti told the Financial Times that he believed he and the city had the power to mandate ride-hailing companies like Uber and Lyft to use only electric vehicles.
 “We have the power to regulate car share,” he said.
-“We…are looking closely at mandating that any of those vehicles in the future be electric.”
+“We . . . are looking closely at mandating that any of those vehicles in the future be electric.”

 The mayor’s words have received pushback from critics noting that most Uber and Lyft drivers own their own cars, rendering the idea that they should be expected to electrify their own vehicles unfair and unrealistic.
 But putting the onus on the companies themselves to push for electrification and clean up their act makes sense, as there is a lot they can do without negatively impacting drivers or riders.